ehrrsn7/procedural-programming/python/Unit-1/1.0-First-Program/README.md

 <div style="page-break-after: always;"></div>

-### 2. Edit with Visual Studio Code
+## 1. Edit with Visual Studio Code

+Open the Folder in Visual Studio Code

+- Open Visual Studio Code.
+- Go to **File > Open Folder...**.
+- Navigate to the folder you just extracted and select it.
+- The assignment files will now appear in the Explorer pane, ready for you to edit and run.

+For more tips on using Visual Studio Code, see the [official documentation](https://code.visualstudio.com/docs).

 Once the template has been copied to your directory, you are ready to edit your program.
 There are many editors to choose from, but Visual Studio Code (VS Code) is a popular, user-friendly option for writing code.
 VS Code provides features like syntax highlighting, code completion, and integrated terminal support, making it ideal for programming assignments.

 To create and edit a file named `hello.py` in VS Code:

-1. Open Visual Studio Code.
-2. Use the menu to select **File > Open Folder...** and navigate to your project directory.
-3. In the Explorer pane, right-click and select **New File**, then enter `hello.py`.
-4. Type your Python code in the editor window.
 For your first program, you can make it say "Hello World" as required for the first assignment:

 ```python
 """